bosagora/docs-bosagora-io/docs/wallet/web/02-getting-started.md

 **Network selection**

-There are two networks in BOSAGORA.
-One is CoinNet, and the other is TestNet.
+There are two networks in BOSAGORA.: CoinNet and TestNet.
 CoinNet is a network in which actual coins with value are transmitted.
-TestNet is used to test, and the coins here do not have actual value.
+TestNet is used to test the networks and the coins here do not have actual value.

 **Balance**

-The web wallet shows two types of balance.
-One is the balance of the selected account, and the other is the sum of all registered accounts.
-In addition, the balance can be subdivided into the following.
+The web wallet shows two types of balance: the balance of the selected account, and the sum of all registered accounts In addition, the balance can be subdivided into the following.

-* Total balance : This is the sum of all UTXOs held by the account.
+* Total balance : This is the sum of all UTXO held by the account.
 * Spendable balance: This is the sum of UTXO that can be spent on the account.
 * Frozen balance : The sum of the frozen UTXO.
 * Locked balance : This is the sum of UTXO that cannot be used for a certain period.